 In one of his most popular talks, David Shields fast-forwards the discussion of the central artistic issues of our time.
 Who owns ideas?
 How clear is the distinction between fiction and nonfiction?
 Has the velocity of digital culture rendered traditional modes of expression obsolete?
 Exploring these and related questions, Shields brilliantly reframes debates about the veracity of memoir and the relevance of the novel.
 He argues that our culture is obsessed with “reality”—precisely because we experience hardly any—and urgently calls for new forms that embody and convey the fractured nature of contemporary experience.

-David Shields is the author of sixteen books, including War is Beautiful, I Think You’re Totally Wrong: A Quarrel, How Literature Saved My Life; The Thing About Life Is That One Day You’ll Be Dead, a New York Times bestseller; and Reality Hunger: A Manifest, the culmination of Shields’s life-long exploration of communication, miscommunication, mass culture, nonfiction, genre-blur, and “reality.”
+David Shields is the author of twenty books, including Other People: Takes & Mistakes; War is Beautiful, I Think You’re Totally Wrong: A Quarrel, How Literature Saved My Life; The Thing About Life Is That One Day You’ll Be Dead, a New York Times bestseller; and Reality Hunger: A Manifest, the culmination of Shields’s life-long exploration of communication, miscommunication, mass culture, nonfiction, genre-blur, and “reality.”
 His other books include Black Planet: Facing Race During an NBA Season, a finalist for the National Book Critics Circle Award; Remote: Reflections on Life in the Shadow of Celebrity, winner of the PEN/Revson Award; and Dead Languages: A Novel, winner of the PEN Syndicated Fiction Award.
 His essays and stories have appeared in the New York Times Magazine, Harper’s, Salon, and Slate.